Want to learn all the best meditation techniques? You’re in for a treat.

 One of the most influential proponents of meditation in the twentieth century was Chandra Mohan Jain, better known as Osho, an Indian mystic, guru, and spiritual teacher.

 His controversial perspectives and magnetic charisma led Osho to gain notoriety in the West in the 1970s, and it was then that his teachings on meditations were translated into English.

 Among Osho’s teachings was the term “Dynamic meditation” (or “Movement Meditation”).

-23. Dynamic Meditation
+Dynamic Meditation techniques

-Dynamic Meditation is a form of movement meditation that was at first a very specific technique taught by Osho.
+30. Dynamic Meditation is a form of movement meditation that was at first a very specific technique taught by Osho.

 Today, the term dynamic meditation is generally used to refer to any type of meditation that involves physical activity (often dance).

 It was Osho’s belief that it is near impossible for the average modern person to enter a truly meditative state, mostly because they have too much mental noise, stress, and thoughts, which they need to discard before beginning meditation.
-So Osho created dynamic meditation, which incorporates dramatic movement that is designed to release tension and inhibition, allowing the individual to discard mental “noise”.
+So Osho created dynamic meditation, which incorporates dramatic movement that is designed to release tension and inhibition.
+This helps us to discard mental “noise”.

 One of Osho’s most popular dynamic meditation techniques is Nataraj, a dance meditation.

 “Forget the dancer, the center of the ego; become the dance.
 That is the meditation.
 Dance so deeply that you forget completely that ‘you’ are dancing and begin to feel that you are the dance.
 The division must disappear; then it becomes a meditation.”

 Dynamic meditation can be lumped together with similar techniques that incorporate movements.